 Polkadot lays out a mechanism for its network operation that includes the DOT holders putting their DOTs at risk, also referred to as staking.

-Staking helps discourage malpractices among the network; the DOT token holders are awarded for their excellent transactions and lose their stakes as holders for every faulty transaction they make.
+Staking helps discourage malpractices in the network; the DOT token holders are awarded for their excellent transactions and lose their stakes as holders for every faulty transaction they make.

 This network is created with the help of a relay chain and parachains.
 This helps in creating a decentralizing paradigm and achieving heterogeneity.